ravgotrasahil/ravgotrasahil-github.io/teaching/r/infmort/infmort.md

 layout: page
 ---

-In this walk-through, you'll learn fit a power law curve to data using linear least squares and the log transformation.
+In this walk-through, you'll learn to fit a power law curve to data using linear least squares and the log transformation.
 The log transform is often useful for data bounded below by 0, or data that span many orders of magnitude.

 Data files:
 \* [infmort.csv](infmort.csv): infant mortality and size of economy for